KevinVandy/kevinvancott/src/content/projects/project-1.md

 ![Project preview](/project-1.jpg)

-**Note:** This case study is entirely fictional and created for the purpose of showcasing [Dante Astro.js theme functionality](https://justgoodui.com/astro-themes/dante/).
+**Note:** This case study is entirely fictional and created for the purpose of showcasing [Kevin Astro.js theme functionality](https://justgoodui.com/astro-themes/kevin/).

 **Project Overview:**
 EcoBuddy is a revolutionary mobile application designed to make sustainable living accessible, engaging, and rewarding.
 With a focus on gamification and real-world impact, EcoBuddy encourages users to adopt eco-friendly habits, reduce their carbon footprint, and contribute to a healthier planet.